ronanchilvers/solo-d6/Scenes/2 - What's the plan?.md

 [[Okan]] leans forward, speaking in low tones.

 "Before I arrived in Waterdeep, before I met you two, I spent some time down south in Baldur's Gate.
 I met a warrior there.
-He was named Fanir."
+He was named Fanir.
+He had worked with a group of warriors and thieves for a time and told me some of their secrets.
+It seems that when they had need of a little more luck or surety about their activities, they sometimes take a drug which gives them ... an advantage.
+He had a little with him - it had exactly that scent."

+[[Kaapo]]'s face has gone a little white - "Warriors?
+Thieves?
+Ad.. advantage?
+That sounds dangerous!
+We don't want that sort of trouble... do we?"

+[[Okan]] looks at him askance - "_We're_ thieves and warriors you idiot!" - he shakes his head - "Sometimes, I wonder if you're in the right trade Kaapo!"

+[[Sakari]] has been sniffing at the box.

+> [!roll] Does he notice the secret compartment?
+> **Result:** 3

+His voice is its usual low growl - "Smells weird to me." - He tosses it onto the table - "Food?
+I'm hungry" - [[Okan]] stares at him - "How is it that you can eat your body weight in meat and still be hungry 10 minutes later?
+Can't understand it..." - [[Sakari]] shrugs - "I like food." - [[Okan]] nods - "That you do, my massive friend!
+That you do!"